Kingdom of al-Abwab: Religion

 Al-Qashqandi wrote in 1412 that the king of al-Abwab had a similar titulature to the king of Armenia, implying that al-Abwab was a Christian state.
 Christian pottery continued to be produced in the region until the rise of the Funj.
 On the other hand, King Adur was probably a Muslim.
 The Assassin who was ordered by Sultan Baybars to watch over the Makurian puppet king was an Ismaeli Muslim.
 The Bedouin tribes that overran Nubia in the 14th and 15th centuries were Muslim, albeit only nominally.
 Nevertheless, they contributed to the Islamisation of the country by intermarrying with the Nubians.
 According to Sudanese traditions a Sufi teacher arrived in the region in the 15th century, with some claiming that he settled in Berber in 1445, while others state that he settled near al-Mahmiya (north of Meroe) at the end of the 15th century.

 Archaeology

 Archaeological surveys in the 5th cataract region have found rich evidence for a medieval occupation.
 Further south, around Berber and the area just north of the Nile-Atbara confluence, the evidence for a medieval occupation is more slim.
 The ruined Meroitic temple of Dangeil was still visited in the medieval period and also featured eight intrusive burials dated to the late 12th or early 13th century.
-The burials are noteworthy for their rich jewelry and the unusual position of the bodies which diverge from the Christian Nubian norm (pratically no grave goods, extended bodies, heads facing east).
+The burials are noteworthy for their rich jewelry and the unusual position of the bodies which diverge from the Christian Nubian norm (practically no grave goods, extended bodies, heads facing east).
 Similar burials are common as far south as Soba.